 28. Settlers Park

-Escape the city and go for a stroll along some of the shorter trails in Settlers Park or take on the slightly longer Guinea Fowl Trail through the Baakens River valley.
+Escape the city and go for a stroll or mountain biking along some of the shorter trails in Settlers Park or take on the slightly longer Guinea Fowl Trail through the Baakens River valley.

 29. Coffee Shops